University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ### Constructing and viewing an enhanced graph

+Ok, let's build a new graph that has some variants built into it.
+First, take a look at at `tiny/tiny.vcf.gz`, which contains variants in (gzipped) [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format.

+    vg construct -r /data/tiny.fa -v /data/tiny.vcf.gz -m 32 > tiny.vg

 Ok, that's nice, but you might wonder which sequence of nodes actually corresponds to the sequence (`tiny.fa`) you started from?
 To keep track of that, vg adds a **path** to the graph.
 Let's add this path to the visualization.

     vg view -dp /data/tiny.vg | dot -Tpdf -o tiny.pdf